BRIDGE: Predicting Human Task Completion Time From Model Performance: Experiments

 \subsubsection{Logit Success Rate}

 Beside the probabilistic IRT model, we include a heuristic baseline that estimates task difficulty and model ability via success rates.
-Such accuracy-based methods are widely used and offer intuitive notion of task difficulty and model capability.
-Denote $Y \in \{0,1\}^{|T| \times |M|}$ as the binary response matrix of observed model–task outcomes, with rows corresponding to tasks and columns correspond to models.
+Such accuracy-based methods are widely used and offer an intuitive notion of task difficulty and model capability.
+Let $Y \in \{0,1\}^{|T| \times |M|}$ denote the binary response matrix of observed model–task outcomes, with rows corresponding to tasks and columns to models.

 For each task $t_i$, we compute its empirical success rate across models over observed entries, $r_i = \frac{1}{|M_i|} \sum_{j \in M_i} Y_{ij}$, where $M_i$ denotes the set of models with available responses for task $i$.
 We define the baseline difficulty score as $d_i^{\text{base}} = -\operatorname{logit}(1 - r_i)$, where $\operatorname{logit}(p) = \log \frac{p}{1-p}$.